-What’s so special about Cozumel Scuba Diving?
+What’s So Special About Cozumel Scuba Diving?

 What’s not!
-The reefs in Cozumel are world class, in fact, their reef is part of the second largest reef system in the world stretching nearly 115 million acres.
+The reefs in Cozumel are world-class, in fact, their reef is part of the second-largest reef system in the world stretching nearly 115 million acres.
 And while sadly other reefs in this area are in a state of alert because of Cozumel’s protected status it is still as healthy as ever.

 As a new diver, Cozumel is a great dive destination because almost all of the sites are suitable for beginners.
 So even if you have more advanced divers on your boat you can all dive the same sites together.
 Almost all of the really good sites here are great for beginners and divers with experience.
-That’s what makes Cozumel such a world class diving destination.
+That’s what makes Cozumel such a world-class diving destination.

 Plus Cozumel drift diving is pretty great, you get to float along saving your air so you can dive for longer…winning!

-When to go scuba diving in Cozumel Mexico
+When to Go Scuba Diving in Cozumel Mexico

 There really is no bad time to go scuba diving in Cozumel!
 Water temperatures are warm all year round, they just drop a little in the winter.
-But you may prefer to do during a specific season so you will get the chance to see something special.
+But you may prefer to do it during a specific season so you will get the chance to see something special.

 During the winter season, there is a good chance of seeing eagle rays on your dive.

 Summer (May – November) is low season and temperatures can get pretty hot!
-But in my opinion, it is a great time to go diving so you can keep cool under water.
+But in my opinion, it is a great time to go diving so you can keep cool underwater.
 You will also find better deals on accommodation and fewer crowds on the beach.

-There are several things to think about before deciding who to dive with, and I beg you, don’t let cost be the main one.
+There are several things to think about before deciding who to dive in Cozumel with, and I beg you, don’t let cost be the main one.
 Because believe me when scuba diving is concerned you don’t want to risk diving with a substandard company just because they are the cheapest.